SauravPatel31/wallpaper_app/README.md

    - **Home Screen**
    - **Lock Screen**
    - **Both Screens**
-3. 💾 **Save Your Favorites**: Keep track of your most-loved wallpapers and revisit them anytime.
+3. - 📤 **Download**: Save images directly to your device or share them with friends.

 ---